 Sustainable Aviation Fuel (SAF)

-We are collaborating with partners to develop projects that will convert non-recyclable waste into SAF.
-Our current focus is on outlining the technical setup, economic viability, geographical suitability, and environmental impact of the planned SAF production facilities.
+We are working on projects in Norway and Sweden to convert non-recyclable waste into SAF.
+Our current focus is on outlining the technical setup, economic viability, and environmental impact of the SAF production facilities.

 How will we do it?